 - RequestedEvents: The current value of RequestedEvents the endpoint is using including the action associated with each event.
-Persistent events are included in the list. - DigitMap: The digit map the endpoint is using currently. - SignalRequests: A list of the Time-Out signals that are currently active, On/Off signals that are currently "on" for the endpoint (with or without parameter), and any pending Brief signals.
+Persistent events are included in the list. - DigitMap: The digit map the endpoint is using currently. - SignalRequests: A list of the Time-Out signals that are currently active, On/Off signals that are currently "on" for the endpoint (with or without parameter), and any pending Brief signals21.
 Time-Out signals that have timed-out, and currently playing Brief signals are not included.
 Parameterized signals are reported with the parameters they were applied with. - RequestIdentifier: The RequestIdentifier for the last NotificationRequest received by the endpoint (includes notification request embedded in connection handling primitives).
 If no notification request has been received, the value zero will be returned. - NotifiedEntity: The current "notified entity" for the endpoint.
 Note that the MTA MAY include only the absolute domain name (including the hostname) of its NotifiedEntity if only the absolute domain name (including the hostname) was provided to it via the NotifiedEntity parameter of an NCS message or acknowledgement.
 The CMS SHOULD accept the value in this case. - ConnectionIdentifiers: A comma-separated list of ConnectionIdentifiers for all connections that currently exist for the specified endpoint. - DetectEvents: The current value of DetectEvents the endpoint is using.
-Persistent events are included in the list. - ObservedEvents: The current list of observed events for the endpoint. - EventStates: For events that have auditable states associated with them, the event corresponding to the state the endpoint is in, e.g., off-hook if the endpoint is off-hook.
-The definition of the individual events will state if the event in question has an auditable state associated with it. - VersionSupported: A list of protocol versions supported by the endpoint. - ReasonCode: The value of the Reason-Code parameter in the last RestartInProgress or DeleteConnection command issued by the gateway for the endpoint, or the special value 000 if the endpoint's state is normal.
+Persistent events are included in the list - ObservedEvents: The current list of observed events for the endpoint. - EventStates: For events that have auditable states associated with them, the event corresponding to the state the endpoint is in, e.g., off-hook if the endpoint is off-hook.
+The definition of the individual events will state if the event in question has an auditable state associated with it. - VersionSupported: A list of protocol versions supported by the endpoint. - ReasonCode: The value of the Reason-Code parameter in the last RestartInProgress or DeleteConnection command issued by the gateway for the endpoint, or the special value 000 if the endpoint's state is normal. - MaxMGCPDatagram: The maximum size of an MGCP datagram in bytes supported by the endpoint (see Section 8.5.3).
+The value excludes any lower layer overhead.
+Support for this parameter is optional.
+The default maximum MGCP datagram size is assumed if a value is not returned.

-&lt;sup>21 Currently, there should be no pending brief signals.
+21 Currently, there should be no pending brief signals.